↑

 Create!

-Cook until just starting to brown and fork tender, about 7-9 minutes.
+Cook until just starting to brown and soften, about 7-9 minutes.
 Place in the prepared casserole dish.

-Shallots and garlic cooking in a black skillet over a white background
+Garlic and shallots cooking in a black skillet.

 Return the pan to the stove and add the remaining tablespoon of butter.

-Add the shallots and garlic and cook for about 2-3 minutes until just soft and just starting to brown.
+Add the shallots and garlic and cook for about 2-3 minutes until just softened.

-Add the heavy cream and cook for an additional 1-2 minutes.
+Add the heavy cream and cook for an additional 1-2 minutes until hot and bubbly.

-Remove from the heat and stir in the Parmesan cheese and half of the Greyere cheese until melted.
+Remove from the heat and stir in the Parmesan cheese and half of the Gruyere cheese until melted.
+The sauce will be creamy and thick.

 Pour over the Brussels sprouts and toss to coat.

-Top with the pistachios and remaining Greyere cheese.
+Top with the breadcrumbs and remaining Gruyere cheese.

 Bake, uncovered, for about 15 minutes or until the cheese is bubbling and the top is just starting to brown.